 TIA's Business Case identifies two key enablers for the agency to succeed in delivering on its mandate, and promoting innovation skills and a culture of innovation.
 In the past few years, TIA has successfully implemented a range of initiatives through its Youth Technology Innovation Programme and Skills Development Programme to mobilise innovators, and young people in schools and communities to understand the concept of innovation and appreciate its value as it affects their daily lives.
 The White Paper on Science, Technology and Innovation highlights the need to adopt a broader concept of innovation and its sources to include other models of innovation beyond research and development.
-TIA will build on its critical-thinking skills programmes, the FUTR500, to direct efforts towards supporting grassroots, youthled and women-led innovation initiatives, particularly in marginalised township and rural communities, as this is where it is likely to make the greatest and most
+TIA will build on its criticalthinking skills programmes, the FUTR500, to direct efforts towards supporting grassroots, youth-led and womenled innovation initiatives, particularly in marginalised township and rural communities, as this is where it is likely to make the greatest and most measurable impact in building a culture of innovation and promoting a culture of entrepreneurship.